-▼ Philosophy Department (PHI)
+PHILOSOPHY DEPARTMENT (PHI)

-The Philosophy Department assists students in understanding issues raised in the traditional areas of philosophy.
-To this end, we consider problems of knowledge and questions of truth, the nature of reality, the basis of values, and rules for correct reasoning.
-Our goals are to instill in students a love of truth, to inspire a curiosity about significance and meaning, and to develop the skills of critical analysis and creative synthesis.
+The Philosophy Department assists students to understand issues raised in the traditional areas of philosophy.
+To this end, we consider problems of knowledge and questions of truth, the nature of reality, the basis of values and rules for correct reasoning.
+Our goals are to instill in students a love of truth, to inspire a curiosity about the significance and meaning of the world they experience and to develop the skills of critical analysis and creative synthesis.

 The liberal arts curriculum provides an opportunity for students to explore different aspects of the world from a variety of perspectives or disciplines.
-Philosophy plays a central role in the liberal arts by helping students to explore questions about themselves, human experience, right and wrong, the world, and God.
-Beginning with two Socratic principles: "The unexamined life is not worth living," and "Know yourself," the study of philosophy assists students in the realization of their unique potential for understanding and self-fulfillment.
+Philosophy plays a central role in the liberal arts by encouraging students to explore questions about themselves, human experience, right and wrong, the world and God.
+Beginning with two Socratic principles: "The unexamined life is not worth living" and "Know yourself," the study of philosophy assists students in the realization of their unique potential for understanding and self-fulfillment.